SpearIt

 Professor of Law

-SpearIt is an internationally recognized scholar and teacher, and is a Professor of Law at the University of Pittsburgh School of Law.
-He is the author of American Prisons: A Critical Primer on Culture and Conversion to Islam (First Edition Design 2017), and his most recent book is entitled, Muslim Prisoner Litigation: An Unsung American Tradition (University of California Press 2023), which examines the history of Muslim prisoner litigation through the lens of OutCrit jurisprudence.
+SpearIt is an internationally recognized scholar and teacher and is a Professor of Law at the University of Pittsburgh School of Law.
+His most recent book is entitled, Muslim Prisoner Litigation: An Unsung American Tradition (University of California Press 2023), which examines the history of Muslim prisoner litigation through the lens of OutCrit jurisprudence.

-As an instructor, SpearIt has taught a range of courses in the law school curriculum, including Evidence, Criminal Procedure, Criminal Law, Sentencing, Corrections Law, and Professional Responsibility, among other courses.
-He has taught at a number of law schools including Saint Louis University, Seattle University, Texas Southern University, University of Arkansas, and Gonzaga University.
+As an instructor, SpearIt has taught a range of courses in the law school curriculum, including Evidence, Criminal Procedure, Criminal Law, Sentencing, Corrections Law, and Professional Responsibility.
+Most recently he taught in the course, The Law of the Police, a free online course by the American Bar Association that is offered online at the University of Arizona.
+He has taught at several law schools, including Saint Louis University, Seattle University, Texas Southern University, the University of Arkansas, and Gonzaga University.
 In addition, he has taught undergraduates as instructor of record and taught at San Quentin State Prison.
+Most recently, he taught for the OSHER Lifelong Learning Program at Pitt, where he taught the course, Comparing World Religions.

 SpearIt graduated with a B.A. in philosophy, magna cum laude, from the University of Houston.
-He also earned a Masters of Theological Studies at Harvard Divinity School, Ph.D. in Religious Studies at University of California Santa Barbara, and J.D. from University of California Berkeley School of Law.
+He also earned a Master of Theological Studies from Harvard Divinity School, a Ph.D. in Religious Studies from the University of California, Santa Barbara, and JD from the University of California, Berkeley School of Law.

-Currently a Contributing Editor at JOTWELL Criminal Law, he also serves on the American Bar Association’s Corrections Committee and serves as an Affiliate Faculty at the Center for Security, Race, and Rights at Rutgers University.
+Currently, he is a Contributing Editor at JOTWELL Criminal Law, an Affiliated Faculty member at the Center for Security, Race, and Rights at Rutgers University, and an Affiliated Faculty member in the Religious Studies Department at the University of Pittsburgh.

 Education & Training